Oświęcim

+Oświęcim dates back to the 12th century, when it was an important castellan seat.
+From 1315 to 1457 it was the seat of a local line of the Piast dynasty, and from 1564 to 1772 it was a royal city of the Kingdom of Poland, with the Ducal and Royal Castle and several medieval Gothic churches among the city's landmarks.
+Located on the east-west trade route, it was an important hub for trade, especially in salt from Wieliczka.
+In the interwar period, Oświęcim was a garrison town for the Polish Army, and during the German occupation of Poland in World War II, the former barracks were expanded to host the infamous German Nazi Auschwitz concentration camp (also known as KL or KZ Auschwitz Birkenau), now the Auschwitz-Birkenau State Museum, a UNESCO World Heritage Site.

+Oświęcim is a railroad junction, a center of chemical, electrical machinery and building materials industries, and home to Unia Oświęcim, one of the most accomplished Polish ice hockey teams.

 Name

-The name of the city is of Slavic extraction, possibly derived from the owner of a Slavic gord which existed there in the Middle Ages.
-It has been spelled many different ways and known by many different languages over time, including Polish, Czech, German, and Latin.
+The name of the town is of Polish/Slavic extraction, possibly derived from the owner of a Slavic gord which existed there in the Middle Ages, or derived from the Polish word " oświęcić", meaning "to sanctify".
+Some Medieval spellings of the name are: Oswenin (1217), Osvencin (1280), Hospencin (1283), Osswetem (1290), Uspencin (1297), Oswentim (1302) etc. It has been spelled many different ways and known by many different languages over time, including Czech, German, and Latinised versions.

 The town was an important center of commerce from the late Middle Ages onward.
 Fourteenth-century German-speaking merchants called it Auswintz; by the 15th century, this name had become Auschwitz.
-From 1772 to 1918 Oświęcim belonged to the Habsburg the Kingdom of Galicia and Lodomeria (from 1804 a crownland of the Austrian Empire and 1867 Austria-Hungary), and both Polish and German names were in official use.
+It later became the capital city of the "Polish" Duchy of Oświęcim.
+From 1772 to 1918 Oświęcim belonged to the Habsburg Kingdom of Galicia and Lodomeria (from 1804 a crownland of the Austrian Empire and 1867 Austria-Hungary), and both Polish and German names were in official use.
 The town was annexed into Nazi Germany during World War II and the name Auschwitz was used.
 It became known as Oświęcim after 27 January 1945, when the Wehrmacht was pushed out by the Red Army.